A Year in the Life of Cam

 With graduation soon approaching, (I got my grad photo taken already!)
 I realize that this is my last chance to be involved in my favourite things about McMaster and all the things that make me a Marauder.

 I am really excited to be celebrating Canada's 150th anniversary this year.
-I was featured in a recent video created by McMaster University.
 Since arriving in Canada as a refugee almost 16 years ago, this country has created many opportunities to succeed for me and my family.
 Looking ahead, I hope to be continuing my work in the community as a way of giving back to this wonderful country.
 My hope, is to start a career in the public service, have a positive impact on my community, and one day enter into politics where I can help to create some real positive change.

 Thank you for reading about my year at Mac!